 Femoral shaft fractures are common, especially in high-energy trauma, with an incidence of around 4 per 10000 person-years.

 The femur is the longest bone in the body and a highly vascularised bone, due to its role in haematopoesis.
-The bone is supplied by penetrating branches of the profunda femoris artery, therefore large volumes of blood (up to 1500ml) can be lost when fractured.
+The bone is supplied by penetrating branches of the profunda femoris artery, therefore large volumes of blood (up to 1500ml) can extravasate if fractured.

-In all groups, the injury may be open or associated with neurovascular injury.
-Femoral shaft fractures are most commonly seen in:
+Femoral shaft fractures may be open or associated with neurovascular injury and are most commonly seen in: